Brauckhoff/biopixR/joss/paper.md

 This command will download and install the latest stable release of the package, ensuring compatibility and reliability.

-For users interested in the latest features and ongoing development, the developmental version of `biopixR` is available on GitHub.
+For users interested in the latest features and ongoing developments, the developmental version of `biopixR` is available on GitHub.
 To install this version, it is first necessary to install the `devtools` package if it is not already present in your R environment: